 - Step 2: Exhaust gases pass through a first catalyst chamber.
 Diesel exhaust fluid (AdBlue) is stored in an onboard tank and then sprayed into the exhaust channel.
 The pump regulates the amount of AdBlue added in response to engine output.

 - Step 3: AdBlue fully reacts with the exhaust gases within the second and main catalyst chamber, indicated as SCR catalysor in the diagram.
 Exhaust gas is then discharged.

 The science behind SCR:

 SCR achieves Euro IV and V emission standards by adhering to lower hydrocarbon (HC), lower nitrogen oxide (NOx) and lower particulate matter (PM) levels in the exhaust gas.
-Of these three, NOx is a byproduct of high temperature combustion and cannot be reduced through clean combustion alone.
-SCR chemically removes NOx by converting it into nitrogen and water vapor.
+Of these three, NOx is a byproduct of high-temperature combustion and cannot be reduced through clean combustion alone.
+SCR chemically removes NOx by converting it into nitrogen and water vapour.

 SCR relies on diesel exhaust fluids such as AdBlue, an aqueous urea solution with the chemical formula (NH2)2CO.
 It reacts with NOx present in exhaust gases as represented in the following overall equation:

 4NO + 2(NH2)2CO + O2 → 4N2 + 4H2O + 2CO2